This page provides links to examples of aptitude tests and personality questionnaires for practising, all of which are free.

 Saville Consulting - provides advice and also includes a range of downloadable preparation aptitude test guides with practice questions.

-Pearson TalentLens are developing new tests of numerical reasoning and are offering the opportunity to try these tests and receive free personalised feedback.
+Pearson TalentLens are developing new tests of numerical reasoning and critical thinking and are offering the opportunity to try these tests and receive free personalised feedback.
 Each test takes around 45 minutes to complete.
 If you enter your email address you will receive feedback on your test performance.

 Talent Q - has verbal, numerical and logical practice tests.
 Free to use but registration is required.